Pyroarti/Csv-visualizer/README.md

 # A program to visualize csv data from HMI/PLC
-It has only been tested on beijer ix HMI
+It works on:

+* Beijer IX HMI
+* Siemens HMI